 We are legislated to charge HST on the total amount of electricity delivered and not the net amount of electricity billed.
 The separate monthly statement will provide the HST calculations.

 Can I supply my own power needs with my generation unit if NB Power has a power outage?

 In the event of a power interruption to our distribution system, a grid-dependent inverter approved for net metering cannot operate – it automatically shuts down during power outages.
 During an outage, your unit must be disconnected from the NB Power distribution system to ensure the safety of NB Power's crews who are working to repair the interruption.

 If you wish to operate your generation unit during an NB Power outage, it must have special transfer and isolating capabilities installed.

-The agreement can be cancelled with 30-days notice to NB Power.
-However, if you cancel within 24-months and wish to participate at a later date, there will be additional set-up costs for net metering.
+The Terms and Conditions can be cancelled with 30 days notice to NB Power.
+However, if you cancel within 24 months and wish to participate at a later date, there will be additional set-up costs for Net Metering.

 Will I receive an incentive or rebate for installing solar?

 The Net Metering Program does not offer incentives for the cost of installing your solar system.
 The Total Home Energy Savings Program offers incentives for efficiency upgrades.
 Eligible upgrades range from insulation, the installation of high efficiency central heating systems to solar roof panels and more.
 To become a participant, you must apply for the program and have an initial home energy evaluation through a certified energy advisor prior to any upgrade work being started.